digicatapult/dc-federated/docs/library/architecture.md

 - **Application Layer:** Finally, specific domains or applications are implemented at the application layer which uses the API provided by the algorithm Layer to implement domain/application specific training and testing logic.
 The library comes with two reference implementations for the [MNIST dataset](../examples/mnist.md) and [PlantVillage dataset](../examples/plantvillage.md), both using  using the FedAvg algorithm.

 The figure below illustrates how these layers maps into different classes in the library for the specific case of the FedAvg algorithm.

-Please see the code in `src/algorithms/fed_avg` to see how the library may be used to implement specific federated learning algorithms (in this case `FedAvg`), and see `src/examples/mnist` to see how to apply the algorithm for specific datasets.
+Please see the rest of documentation for details on how to use the backend.